Santhosh-Annamalai/trello-webhook-parser/README.md

 **Description and Instructions on setting it up**:
 This is an API which will parse Trello Webhooks and send them in the proper format to Discord using Discord Webhooks.
 To set this API, please make sure you create a Trello Webhook.
 You can directly create a Trello Webhook at the Trello API Docs page, or you could send a post request to `https://api.trello.com/1/tokens/{APIToken}/webhooks` with your API key as the query string.

+To create a Trello Webhook, you would have to host the API which would listen to port 80 (Or whatever port you prefer.
+To do so, change the port configuration [here](https://github.com/Santhosh-Annamalai/trello-webhook-parser/blob/3d2dd59dea0f7183421eb04ee6598bd0aaf8731f/app.js#L9)).
+If you have trouble getting a domain for hosting, you can use [ngrok](https://ngrok.com/) for hosting purposes (wouldn't recommend using ngrok for production purposes, use it if you're gonna host this API for personal / testing purposes).
+Make sure you also change the Discord Webhook URL [here](https://github.com/Santhosh-Annamalai/trello-webhook-parser/blob/3d2dd59dea0f7183421eb04ee6598bd0aaf8731f/app.js#L5).

 Here is an example POST request which uses [superagent](http://visionmedia.github.io/superagent).

 ```js